 Yes.
 The enrollment application is saved on the site in PDF for the plan year it was placed.
-For example, Plan Year 2020 PDF is available on the Plan Year 2020 site but will not be available on the Plan Year 2021 site.
+For example, Plan Year 2021 PDF is available on the Plan Year 2021 site, but will not be available on the Plan Year 2022 site.
 NCC suggests you save the PDF of a client’s application for your own records.

 The beneficiary’s profile and enrollment information can be accessed on your broker-facing platform under “Search Profiles.”
 Choose to search for the beneficiary’s profile and enrollment information using the beneficiary’s first name, last name, phone, date of birth, confirmation number, HICN/MBI, Application Start Date, or Application End Date.

 Yes.
-Please contact Samantha Rooney at Samantha.email@example.com for more information.
+Please contact the Enrollment Central team at email@example.com.